15 Tips for Managing Credit Card Debt

 What you don’t want to do while working to manage debt is to take steps that put you in a weaker financial position than when you started.
 There are several ways you can pay off credit card debt that hurt your overall financial outlook.

-Tip No. 13: Be prompt in admitting a solution isn’t working
+Tip No. 13: Don’t wait to decide a solution isn’t working

 If you try something and you see that it’s not working, don’t wait to try something else.
 Remember, the longer you procrastinate and delay paying what you owe, the more money you waste on interest charges and the deeper you go into debt.
 Time is not on your side when you have debt to pay.